tiemma/isw-docs-demo/slate-docker/index.html.md

 <h1 id="">Places API v</h1>

-> Scroll down for code samples, example requests and responses.
+> Scroll down for code samples, Sample requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 The **HERE Places (Search) API** is a web service which allows users to search and explore locations, buildings and other points of interest.